“This post may contain affiliate links. Please read my disclosure for more info.

 Increasing your home’s value doesn’t always have to cost a fortune.
-There’s actually some great ways to increase your home’s value that are not only cheap, but can be done in a weekend.
+There’s actually some great ways to increase your home’s curb appeal that are not only cheap, but can be done in a weekend.

 Thousands of people move into new homes each year, and are thrilled to take possession.
 Most of them are concerned with their absolute needs like a two-car garage, a fourth bedroom or maybe a basement.

 In the process, some of the “would be nice to have” upgrades are passed up in favor of “contractor grade” fixtures.